Open-Event-Systems/schedule-viewer/README.md

 - Optional bookmark service allows attendees to sync their personal schedule across devices and share them with friends.

+## Building

+- Install Node.js and pnpm
+- Run `pnpm run build`
+- Built files will be in `packages/viewer/dist`

 ## Documentation

 - [Configuration](./docs/config.md)